-It is amazing that generations of highly intelligent people fell victim to this fiction and were able to sell it to a naive community.
+It is amazing that generations of highly intelligent people fell victim to this fiction and were able to sell it to a naïve community.
 We now realise in the judiciary that things were never so simple.
 Words - whether of constitutions, statutes or earlier judicial decisions - are all too often ambiguous.
 Reasoning by analogy is a chancy business.
-Situations and social conditions change so much that one judge's logic is another's unreality.
-The judges of the common law have always been creative.
+Situations and social conditions change so much that one Judge's logic is another's unreality.
+The Judges of the common law have always been creative.
 How otherwise could the system have expanded to flourish for a quarter of humanity in wildly different social conditions and over centuries beginning with the feudal age up to our own time of interplanetary travel, informatics, nuclear fission and the double helix?

-where judges of our generation have fallen down is in failing to explain and adequately to support the essential and legitimate function of the judiciary in continuously creating new law at the margins.
-All too often, the judges of today have disdained candour in their legal reasoning.
+Where Judges of our generation have fallen down is in failing to explain and adequately to support the essential and legitimate function of the judiciary in continuously creating new law at the margins.
+All too often, the Judges of today have disdained candour in their legal reasoning.
 They have grasped at the straws of false distinctions and dubious logic pretending mere "development" of the law, denying creation of new law.
 The legal profession has aided and abetted these techniques.
-We have failed to reform our procedures in court to permit the better identification of legal principle and the more analytical presentation of relevant legal policy.
-Instead, all too frequently, our courts continue to focus exclusively on legal authority, ignoring the two other props of our mature common law system - principle and policy.
-86
+We have failed to reform our procedures in Court to permit the better identification of legal principle and the more analytical presentation of relevant legal policy.
+Instead, all too frequently, our Courts have continued to focus exclusively on legal authority, ignoring the two other props of our mature common law system - principle and policy.85

 If, then, the community and its politicians are surprised when new legal rights emerge from the common law, it is because most of them remain blissfully unaware of the true nature of the judicial function in our system of our law.
+They cherish the mechanical notion in our system of our law.
 They cherish the mechanical notion of the judicial rôle.
 They yearn for a return to the fairy tale.
 It pictures a world which accords with their simple views concerning the separation of powers.
 Yet it is entirely inappropriate to any common law country.
-It is especially inappropriate to one operating under a written constitution, designed to endure indefinitely and framed to uphold a democratic polity with a Federal, Parliamentary and representative system of government.
+It is especially inappropriate to endure indefinitely and framed to uphold a democratic polity with a Federal, Parliamentary and representative system of government.

-The judges and the legal profession have also been less then fully frank about the brilliant inter-action which our system of law permits between the stable, unelected, continuing elements of government (in the courts and in the permanent Executive) and the democratic, creative but sometimes timorous and often unreliable elements of the temporary changing scene of political government (represented in Parliament and in the Ministry).
+The Judges and the legal profession have also been less then fully frank about the brilliant inter-action which our system of law permits between the stable, unelected, continuing elements of government (in the Courts, in the permanent Executive and in the Crown) and the democratic, creative but sometimes timorous and often unreliable elements of the temporary changing scene of political government (represented in Parliament and in the Ministry).
 Out of the inter-action between these branches of Government one hopes that a harmony will emerge.
 Ordinarily it does.
 From time to time, however, there are cacophonous and discordant notes.
-So it was, when Parliament and the Ministers were supreme and the courts were supine defending basic rights.
-Liversidge v Anderson England and the Jehovah's Witnesses case in Australia probably represent the nadir of curial assertiveness.
+So it was, when Parliament and the Ministers were supreme and the Courts were supine in defending basic rights.
+Liversidge v Anderson86 in